vkgupta857/WeatherApp/README.md

 # WeatherApp

-A simple iOS app that shows weather info of any city.
+An iOS app that shows the weather info of any city.
 The data is collected from [AccuWeather APIs](https://developer.accuweather.com/apis)

 ### End user features
 - Current location detection - users can select current location and the weather info is fetched using current [Geo Position](https://en.wikipedia.org/wiki/Geopositioning)